AutoComplete1/sidewinder-x4-pro/README.md

-# WIP: SideWinder X4 Pro
+# WIP: Artillery SideWinder X4 Pro custom firmware

 This document shows how the Artillery Sidewinder X4 Pro can be equipped with the latest Klipper version.
 In addition, problems with the wifi or the Klipper connection can be resolved.